Richard Bannan – Baritone

 Biography

-Baritone Richard Bannan is a Lay-Clerk of St George’s Chapel, Windsor Castle, Musical Director of Petros Singers, Musical Director Designate of Woking Choral Society and Head of Singing at King’s College School, Wimbledon, alongside pursing a career as a soloist and consort singer.
+Baritone Richard Bannan is a Lay-Clerk of St George’s Chapel, Windsor Castle, Musical Director of Petros Singers, and Head of Singing at King’s College School, Wimbledon alongside pursing a career as a soloist and consort singer.
 He began singing at an early age as a chorister at St Paul’s Cathedral, before reading music at Clare College, Cambridge, where he was a Choral Scholar.

-He has also sung the roles of Judas, Pontifex and Pilate in Bach’s Matthäus-Passion with Richard Egarr and the Academy of Ancient Music, as well as parts in Carissimi’s Jepthe and Purcell’s King Arthur, whilst on stage he has sung the roles of Aeneas in Purcell’s Dido and Aeneas and the title role in Monteverdi’s Orfeo.
-More recently, he joined the single male voice ensemble Gallicantus, performing and recording Lassus’ Lagrime de San Pietro, for which the group were nominated for a Gramophone award, whilst in recital he has sung cycles by Mahler (Kindertotenlieder) Brahms (Vier Ernste Gesänge), Vierne (Les Angelus), Cornelius (Weinachtslieder) and Finzi (I Said to Love) as well as shorter works by Beethoven, Schumann and Debussy.
+On stage he has sung Purcell’s Aeneas and Monteverdi’s Orfeo, whilst in recital he has sung cycles by Mahler (Kindertotenlieder) Brahms (Vier Ernste Gesänge), Vierne (Les Angelus), Cornelius (Weinachtslieder) and Finzi (I Said to Love) as well as shorter works by Beethoven, Schumann and Debussy.

 www.richardbannan.co.uk